oVirt/ovirt-site/source/template/spmpriority.html.md

 ### Affected Commands

-1. AddVdsCommand -
+1. AddVdsCommand - no change since the parameter held is of type VdsStatic.
-2. UpdateVdsCommand -
+2. UpdateVdsCommand - no change since the parameter held is of type VdsStatic.

 ### Open Issues